-- A Kleidon, Thermodynamic foundations of the Earth system, Cambridge University Press, for publication in 2016 (web page).
+- A Kleidon, Thermodynamic foundations of the Earth system, Cambridge University Press, 2016 (web page).

 - A Kleidon, L Miller, F Gans, Physical limits of solar energy conversion in the Earth system, Topics in Current Chemistry, 371, 1-22, 2016.